directus-labs/extensions/packages/input-rich-text-html-file-link/README.md

-# WYSIWYS Interface (Extended)
+# WYSIWYG (Add/Edit File Link)
-An extended WYSIWYG Interface which allows to add some additional data to images.
+An extended WYSIWYG Interface which allows to add links to files.

 ## Installation